 Lucy has significant experience in undertaking BREEAM ecology assessment work.
 Lucy is pragmatic and commercially aware when providing advice to clients about their projects.

 Samuel is the company’s technical lead for water voles and badgers.
 He works on all ecology matters and has substantial experience of surveys and mitigation associated with amphibians, reptiles and bats.
 He has designed mitigation strategies for EIA projects and produced Technical Appendices for Ecology Chapters .
 He holds a Natural England Class 2 survey licence for great crested newt, a class survey licence for barn owl and has experience of hazel dormouse survey work.

 Samuel has worked closely within design and planning teams for major, phased development schemes, ensuring that clients identify project risks early and design-in appropriate and proportionate mitigation.
 He has experience of negotiating with planning authorities, Natural England, the EA and TfL.
 He has designed a long-term Biodiversity Strategy for one of the largest housing schemes in Europe and has a passion for habitat creation and design.

 Victoria has a First Class Honours degree in Wildlife Conservation from the University of Kent and is currently undertaking a Masters by Research in Biodiversity Management.

 Victoria has experience in undertaking reptile surveys and also assists the ecology team on great crested newt surveys and mitigation work, dormice surveys and bat surveys.
-She is also working towards her hazel dormouse survey and great crested newt licence.
+She has Natural England licences to survey for hazel dormice and great crested newts.